ampproject/amphtml/contributing/getting-started-e2e.md

 Make sure you are in the branch that has your changes (`git checkout <branch name>`), pull in the latest changes from the remote amphtml repository and then simply run:

 ```
-gulp test
+npx gulp test
 ```

 You'll see some messages about stuff being compiled and then after a short time you will see a new Chrome window open up that says "Karma" at the top.
-In the window where you ran `gulp test`, you'll see a bunch of tests scrolling by (`Executed NNNN of MMMM`) and hopefully a lot of `SUCCESS` messages.
+In the window where you ran `npx gulp test`, you'll see a bunch of tests scrolling by (`Executed NNNN of MMMM`) and hopefully a lot of `SUCCESS` messages.

 By default `gulp test` runs tests on Chrome.
-Depending on what your tests affect (e.g. if you're fixing a bug in a different browser), you may need to run `gulp test --firefox` or `gulp test --safari` to run in other browsers.
+Depending on what your tests affect (e.g. if you're fixing a bug in a different browser), you may need to run `npx gulp test --firefox` or `npx gulp test --safari` to run in other browsers.

 If the tests have failed you will need to determine whether the failure is related to your change.